agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > other players would sometimes join Rice just to see what it was
 > like.
 Some of them got sick before the day was over

-Even the NFL players get sick.
-Compare this to the regular players at school level or even me for that matter.

-**Definition**: checks out
+**Definition**: checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

+**re-write Claim**: Geniuses are not born.

+**re-write Claim**: Average hours required by the "best" and the average hours required by the "rest" is similar to reach a particular grade level.

+**Example-sub**:

+*In the Ericsson study:*
+"The researchers calculated the average hours of practice needed by the most elite group of students to reach each grade level, and they calculated the average hours needed by each of the other groups.
+There were no statistically significant differences."

+**Definition**: checks out.

+**Checklist**: sub; Yes; pre; Yes; ecm; Yes;

+**Time**: 10mins

 ---

-2.

-**Claim**: Hard work so on distinguishes the world class from the ok players.
+**Claim**: Hard work distinguishes the world class from the ok players.

-**re-write Claim**: number of hours of practice per week is greater for people who were the top class (who would win most competitions) w.r.t to people who would win (lesser competitions)
+**re-write Claim**: Number of hours of practice per week is greater for people who were the top class (who would win most competitions) w.r.t to people who would win (lesser competitions).

-**Subject**: Number of hours of practice per week for top class (people who won most competitions)

-**Predicate**: is greater than the number of hours of practice per week for people who would win lesser competitions
+**Example**:

-**Example**: Ericsson study shows that the "best people" practiced for 24 hrs per week and the "not so best people" practiced for 9hrs a week. (the classification of "best" and "not so best" is done by the book TIO based on the number of competitions)
+Ericsson study shows that the "best people" practiced for 24 hrs per week and the "not so best people" practiced for 9hrs a week.
+(The classification of "best" and "not so best" is done by the book TIO based on the number of competition won).

 **Definition**: Checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

-3.
+---

-**Claim**: Experience does not distinguish the world class from the ok players.
+**Claim**: Experience does not distinguish the "world class" from the "ok" players.

-**re-write Claim**: The "best" compared to the "good" were playing for a similar time.
+**re-write Claim**: The "best" compared to the "good" were playing for a similar number of years before becoming "musicians".

-**Subject**:

-**Predicate**:

-**Example**: There was no statistically significant difference between the years the "best" and the "good" people were playing violin for.
-All age groups started by around 8 and decided to become musicians by 15.
+**Example**: In the Ericsson study, all age groups started by around 8 and decided to become musicians by 15, yet they were distinguished into 3 different groups basked on skill level.

 **Definition**: checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

-as long as you say he is experienced then you are going to be eternally confused.
-When you changed that to number of years of experience like in a job, it suddenly changes the perspective.
-Wow.

-Focus on words that confuse you.

-5.
+**Time**: 15 mins.

+---

-**Claim**: Luck distinguishes the world class from the people who work hard
+**Claim**: Luck does not distinguish the world class from the people who work hard.

-**re-write Claim** It's not really random.
+**re-write Claim**: Number of hours of practice per week is greater for people who were the top class (who would win most competitions) w.r.t to people who would win (lesser competitions).

 **Example**:

-the best and the good gang had significant differences in time practiced per week.
-If it was random it wouldn't be significant

-**Definition**: I think so.

-**Checklist**:
+Ericsson study shows that the "best people" practiced for 24 hrs per week and the "not so best people" practiced for 9hrs a week.
+(The classification of "best" and "not so best" is done by the book TIO based on the number of competition won).

+24\>9.

+**Definition**: Checks out.

+**Checklist**: sub; Yes; pre; Yes; ecm; Yes;

 ---

-7.

-**Claim**: Just "working hard" seems to not cut it to become the greatest of the greats aka legend.

-**re-write Claim**: Just years of experience in a field doesn't count

-Look at the number of people at work above 50...

-and what does greatest mean?

-No: of years of experience at a company does not make you a recognized legend (you don't become an ASML Fellow)

-8.

-**Claim**: Mozart was naturally smart
+**Claim**: Mozart was extremely smart.
+No one compares to his level.

+**re-write Claim**: There is no one like Mozart today.

-**re-write Claim**: Preparation before playing a piece publicly for Mozart vs average music students is about Much Much better.
+**re-write Claim**: Number of years of study before performing publicly w.r.t to average students is greater for Mozart than 20th century prodigies.

-Mozart was much smarter than todays average by no means compares to todays prodigies over the

-Mozart didn't need to learn as many years as todays average.
-And is similar to todays prodigies

-**re-write Claim**: todays "prodigies" are learn much faster than mozart did

-... pg 37

-> Recent scholarship has put his abilities as a prodigy performer in a
-> new perspective as well.
-Researchers constructed a "precocity index"
-> for pianists; they figured out the number of years of study needed
-> by a pia- nist under modern training programs before publicly
-> performing vari- ous works, and then compared that with the number
-> of years actually needed by several prodigies throughout history.
-If
-> the average music student needs six years of preparation before
-> publicly playing a piece, and a given prodigy did it after three
-> years, that student would have an index of zoo percent.
-Mozart's
-> index is around 13o percent, clearly ahead of average students.
-But
-> twentieth-century prodigies score 30o percent to 500 percent.
-This
-> is another example of rising standards.
-The effects of today's
-> improved training methods apparently swamp the effects of Mozart's
-> genius as a performer.

-8.
+**Example-sub**:

+- Average student: say 6 years before performing

+- Mozart: 6/1.3 = 4.6 years

+- 20th century prodigies: 6/5 = 1.2 years

+- The above is based on Precocity index.

+- Source: pg.
+27 TIO

+**Definition**: False, does not check out.

+**Checklist**: sub; Yes; pre; Yes; ecm; Yes;

+**Time**: 15 mins

+---

-**Claim**: Talent doesn't exist
+**Claim**: Talent doesn't exist.

-**re-write Claim**: it still took people X amount of years to reach success no matter how "talented" you were.

-this is hard,

-come back...

-> No matter who they were, or what explanation of their
-> performance was being advanced, it always took them many years to
-> become excellent, and if a person achieves elite status only after many
-> years of toil, assigning the principal role in that success to innate gifts
-> becomes problematic, to say the least.

-9.
+**re-write Claim**: Average hours required by the "best" and the average hours required by the "rest" is similar to reach a particular grade level.

+**Example-sub**:

+*In the Ericsson study:*
+"The researchers calculated the average hours of practice needed by the most elite group of students to reach each grade level, and they calculated the average hours needed by each of the other groups.
+There were no statistically significant differences."

+**Definition**: checks out.

+**Checklist**: sub; Yes; pre; Yes; ecm; Yes;

+**Time**: 2mins (copied from past claims)

+---

 **Claim**: There is nothing called in born talent for tiger.

-This is very hard...

-Moving on...

-you can say he still had to practice and got to that level at 19 only.

-**re-write Claim**: It still took him 19 years to reach pro level.

-Number of hours of him adn his
+**re-write Claim**: Number of hours of practice before Tiger got into pro-golf compared to others was statistically not significant.

-He's been learning from 7 months and with professional help from 17 years.

-10.

-**Claim**: Intelligence distinguishes the world class from the people who work hard

-business study

-5.
+**Failed** Don't have these numbers.

+---

-**Claim**: Memory distinguishes the world class from the people who work hard
+**Claim**: Memory distinguishes the world class from the people who work hard.

-czech master richard reti

-11.

-**Claim**: Just years of hard work doesn't lead to extraordinary performance

-**re-write Claim**: YOE? violists?

-F1 racing?

-people don't get better: drivers doctors don't get better

-Dad , people in office, I found mistakes think about rob... or all the old people in your office. right?

-12.

-**What is DP**

-It is activity designed specifically to improve performance, often with a teacher's help; it can be repeated a lot; feedback on results is continuously available; it's highly demanding mentally, whether the activity is purely intellectual, such as chess or business-related activi- ties, or heavily physical, such as sports; and it isn't much fun.

-**Claim**: What Jerry rice did is DP

-**re-write Claim**: Jerry Rice designed activity to specifically improve his performance

-**Example**:

-> His weight training gave him tremendous strength.
-His trail running
-> gave him control so he could change directions suddenly without
-> signaling his move.
-The uphill wind sprints gave him explosive
-> acceleration.
-Most of all, his endurance training—not something that a
-> speed-focused athlete would normally concentrate on—gave him a giant
-> advantage in the fourth quarter, when his opponents were tired and
-> weak, and he seemed as fresh as he was in the first minute.
-Time and
-> again, that's when he put the game away.

-**Definition**:

-**Checklist**:

-**re-write Claim**: Jerry Rice repeated those activities to improve performance a lot.

-**Example**:

-> Rice and his coaches understood exactly what he needed in order to
-> be dominant.
-They focused on those things and not on other goals that
-> might have seemed generally desirable, like speed.
+**re-write Claim**: How much World class Chess players can remember vs how much non-chess players can remember is different only when it comes to Chess.

+**Example-sub**:

+"Consider a study in which highly skilled chess players as well as non- players were shown chessboards with twenty to twenty-five pieces set up as they were in actual games; the research subjects were shown the boards only briefly—five to ten seconds—and then asked to recall the positions of the pieces.
+The results were what you'd expect: The chess masters could typically recall the position of every piece, while the non- players could place only four or five pieces."

+"Then the researchers repeated the procedure, this time with pieces positioned not as in actual games but randomly.
+The non players again could place only four or five 46 How Smart Do You Have to Be? pieces.
+But the masters, who had been studying chessboards for most of their lives, did scarcely better, placing only six or seven pieces."

-**Definition**:
+**Definition**: checks out.

-**Checklist**:

-**re-write Claim**: not fun; demanding mentally;

-> There's nothing enjoyable about running to the point of exhaustion or
-> lifting weights to the point of muscle failure.
-But these were centrally
-> important activities.

-the one hour I pick up the dumbells, I fail and have 8 more sets to go.
-God help me.

-**re-write Claim**: feedback on results continuously available

-He has trainers, he has games and all sorts of equipment and he watches

-> His independent off-season workouts consisted of conditioning, and
-> his team workouts were classroom study, reviewing of game films,
-> conditioning, and lots of work with other play- ers on specific
-> plays.

-15.

-**Claim**: It is important to have a teacher  while doing DP

-I was playing aoe with friends and I would have never realized I should look to improve research methodologies and all of the AI had 25 while I had in some single digits.

-Not I start to look at those info

-He then told me to use skirms specifically as they has certain damage

-or basket ball (from random to 50% in a workout just by corrections)
+**Checklist**: sub; Yes; pre; Yes; ecm; Yes;

+**Time**: 10 mins

-## randomista development
+## Randomista development

 > We define randomista development (RD) as an approach to development
 > economics which investigates, evaluates and recommends only
-> interventions which can be tested by randomised controlled trials
+> interventions which can be tested by randomized controlled trials
 > (RCTs).

 > RD can take low-risk or more “hits-based” forms.
 Effective altruists